sdondley/Dist-Zilla-for-Beginners/tutorial4.md

 distribution.

 Can you guess what will happen when we build our module now?
 We bet you can!
-But we are going to annoy you anyway and step you through the process, just in case you're wrong.
+But we are going to annoy you anyway and step you through the process, on the outside chance you're wrong.

 After commenting out the `[License]` plugin, save the `dist.ini` file and run: